josbeir/cakephp-latte-view/docs/tags-filters-functions.md

 # Custom Tags, Functions and Filters

-The plugin comes with some handy functions and tags:
+This plugin extends Latte with CakePHP-specific functionality, providing convenient functions, tags, and filters that integrate seamlessly with your CakePHP application:

 | Function | Description |
 |----------|-------------|